suksit/suksit.com/content/posts/cissp-exam-tips.md

 > <cite>&ndash; @Lou_JustLou</cite>

 ### 12.
-> The strongest indicator of readiness for the exam is a change in mindset: boredom, frustration, and desire to see the exam whether pass or fail.
+> The strongest indicator for exam readiness is a change in mindset: boredom, frustration, and desire to see the exam whether pass or fail.
 >
 > <cite>&ndash; @Ritvik</cite>